chefkasperson/rattle_scorekeeper_front_end/README.md

 # README
-# Welcome to Baby's First Words
+# Welcome to Rattle Scorekeeper
 Rattle Scorekeeper is an open source single page web-application intended to allow users to keep score of their rattle games.
 The application is divided into to parts, a Rails-api back-end (found here https://github.com/chefkasperson/rattle_scorekeeper_api), and a React and Redux front-end (found here https://github.com/chefkasperson/rattle_scorekeeper_front_end).

 # tech